“since we heard of your faith in Christ Jesus and of your love for all the saints;”

 Second, God worked love in them for each other.
-In spite of differences and weakness, they loved each other.
+Despite differences and weaknesses, they loved each other.

 Love is a corollary truth to faith (v.
 4a).
 True faith produces love.
 It is easy to love the saints in heaven.
 They do not have a sin capacity.
 The difficult part of loving saints on earth is that they sin.
-We must love them, sin capacity and all.
-We do not have the spiritual skill to dissect the old capacity from new one.
+We must love them, sin capacity, and all.
+We do not have the spiritual skill to dissect the old capacity from the new one.
 We must love the entire person and take them for what they are.
-This is the ear-mark, trade mark and hall mark that we belong to Jesus (Jn 13:34,35).
+This is the ear-mark, trademark, and hallmark that we belong to Jesus (Jn 13:34,35).

 “Love” is in the present tense.
-Love is the outworking of faith (1:4a; Gal.
+Love is the outworking of faith (Co 1:4a; Gal.
 5:6).
 Love is not self-centered or self-surrounded.
 Love purges us of our selfishness and gives us perspective in our relationships with others.

-Love is the greatest characteristic of the Christian faith (I Cor 12:13); the greatest commandment in the Christian faith (John 13:34,35); the greatest constraint in Christian faith (II Cor 5:14); the greatest covering in the Christian faith (I Pet 4:8).
+Love is the greatest characteristic of the Christian faith (1 Cor 12:13); the greatest commandment in the Christian faith (John 13:34,35); the greatest constraint in Christian faith (2 Cor 5:14); the greatest covering in the Christian faith (1 Pet 4:8).